iamsmurph/SymBreak/README.md

-# MLM: Machine learning based organoid morphogenesis
+# MLOM: Machine Learning Guided Organoid Morphogenesis
 Controlled spatial coupling of organoids leads to A-P elongation.

-# TO DO: Tutorial
+### TO DO: Tutorial